meeque/mystery-disk/mystery-disk.stackexchange.md

 So apparently the superblock was messed up.
 But I had no idea how to find an alternative one.
 Eventually I stumbled across this other question here, about [recovering ext4 superblocks](https://unix.stackexchange.com/questions/33284/recovering-ext4-superblocks).
 (And I think that most of this applies to my ext3, too.)

 I tried the trick with `mke2fs -n`, but I was uncertain which blocksize my ext3 fs might have used.
 So I tried the usual suspects: `1024`, `2048`, `4096`.
-This is what I got for `4096`, which turned out to be the correct one:
+This is what I got for `4096`, which later turned out to be the correct one:

 ```
 $ mke2fs -n -b 4096 mystery-disk.img